OpenZWave/open-zwave/README.md

 Our goal is to create free software library that interfaces with selected Z-Wave PC controllers, allowing anyone to create applications that manipulate and respond to devices on a Z-Wave network, without requiring in-depth knowledge of the Z-Wave protocol.

 This software is currently aimed at Application Developers who wish to incorporate Z-Wave functionality into their applications.
+Our Homepage is at http://www.openzwave.net/ and our Github Page is located at https://github.com/OpenZWave/.
+If you wish to participate on our Mailing List, please visit https://groups.google.com/forum/#!forum/openzwave

 ## Getting Started
 There is a example application on how to interface with the library called MinOZW.
 This currently offers a minimal example on how to monitor for changes and enable Polling of values.
 There are also plenty of other examples on the Internet that you can research.